jennrortiz/html5-css3-class/README.md

 You will take this band or musisc groups and create a site containing the following pages

 * Homepage:
+  * Fullscreen background iamge
-  * HTML5 fullscreen video
+  * HTML5 fullscreen video (Bonus)
 * About Page:
-  * List current band/group members
-  * History body text about the band/group
-  * Optional: Timeline of the band
+  * x2 large paragraphs of text
+  * x2 lists
+  * Tell me about the band I want to understand who they are and what they are about
 * Media Page:
+  * x8 thumbnail images
-  * Must have at least 10 band/group photos that when clicked will have lightbox effect to larger image
+  * Images must have a lightbox effect
-  * Must have 3 videos that are embedded from YouTube
+  * x3 embedded YouTube Video
 * Discography Page:
   * Must display 3 different albums
     * Album cover
     * Album tracks with time stamp
     * Album details: Year released, Record Label, etc.
 * Merch Store Page:
+  * x6 merch items
-  * 5 store items with 2 different categories
+  * x2 categories of items
-  * Must be able to filter the categories
+  * Must be able to filter items
-  * 1 item must link to a product page
-  * If there is not product page for item, that item will need to have an "Out of Stock"/Disabled click state
+  * If there is no product page for item(s), that item will need to have an "Out of Stock"/Disabled click state
-* Merch Product Details Page:
+  * Product Page for an item (Bonus)
-  * Will need to create a product page for at least 1 merch item
 * Tour Dates Page:
   * HTML Table of dates
   * Table must contain the following for each event
     * Time
     * Location
-    * Where to buy link
+    * Where to buy
     * Supporting actions
-    * Link out to venue/bar/location
+    * Link out to venue/bar/location/where to buy

 ### Course Schedule

-* Time: 6:30pm - 9:30pm
+* Time: 1:30pm - 4:30pm | Saturdays | 6/16 - 8/18
-* Wk 1: 3/21
-* Wk 2: 3/28
-* Wk 3: 4/4
-* Wk 4: 4/11
-* Wk 5: 4/18
-* Wk 6: 4/25
-* Wk 7: 5/2
-* Wk 8: 5/9
-* Wk 9: 5/16
-* Wk 10: 5/23

 ### Course Work